cproctor/django-banjo/README.md

 Specific concepts which we target for simplification include:

-- Simplify DB schema: A severly-limited subset of field types is provided.
+- Simplify DB schema: A severely-limited subset of field types is provided.
   There are no foreign key relations or field options.
 Field names correspond to familiar Python types.
 All fields have default values.
 Migrations are handled automatically.
 Within these constraints, django's full ORM is available.